Cleveland Burke Lakefront Airport: History

-Plans for the airport were based on a 1923 U.S. Army manual on how to construct an airport.
+The airport is located on what was once a dumping ground for the city's refuse.
+Eventual plans for the airport were based on a 1923 U.S. Army manual on how to construct an airport.

 Originally envisioned in 1927 as a part of a plan for Cleveland's lakefront, a lakefront airport to include "landing places for land and amphibious planes" was included as part of Cleveland's "Official Lakefront Development Plan" in 1946 announced by then City Manager William R. Hopkins (namesake of Cleveland's other, primary airport).

+Construction on a dike retaining wall in Lake Erie began in the early 1940s, and by the second half of the decade, the land was strong enough to support a temporary runway.

 Cleveland Burke Lakefront Airport (named for then Cleveland mayor Thomas A. Burke) opened in 1947 as the United States' first downtown airport and as its first municipally owned-and-operated airport.
 Designed to serve as a supplemental airfield for Cleveland Hopkins International Airport, it originally featured a 2,000-foot dirt temporary runway and a small operations facility and hangar.
 The airport was first maintained by the Army Corps of Engineers, which, over time, began deposition 700,000 cubic yards on all sides of this runway to prepare for a permanent presence.

+The airport's draw centered on its proximity to downtown Cleveland, making it easier for tourists and other travelers to access the city.

 A federal grant in 1950 from the Federal Airport Act permitted the installation of a 5,200-foot hard-surface runway in 1957.

 Lake Central Airlines announced plans to move some operations to Burke in the early 1960s, and a Nike missile facility that had become obsolete was shut down in part because of its potential for interference with planes approaching the airport.

 A terminal, control tower, and passenger concourses were constructed between 1957 and 1968 as part of an effort to draw more commercial services and more passengers to the airport.
 In the 1970s, the airport expanded with new buildings, a new control tower, an additional runway and Aviation High School (which has since closed).
 In 1981, the airport was home to the first Cleveland Grand Prix and saw cars racing on its runways and approach aprons.

 The main terminal of the airport was renovated in 1993 to handle airline and air charter service.
 In 1998, the larger runway was rehabilitated and an instrument landing system was installed, allowing planes to land in poor weather.